sonatype/ossindex-public/README.md

 ### Publish the docs

-Checkout the release branch, and then:
+Checkout the release tag first, then:

+1. To do a dry run:

+        ./mvnw clean javadoc:aggregate scm-publish:publish-scm -Pdocs -Dscmpublish.dryRun=true

+1. To publish:

         ./mvnw clean javadoc:aggregate scm-publish:publish-scm -Pdocs